metabase/metabase/docs/databases/connections/databricks.md

 For now, you can only select one catalog.
 Metabase doesn't support multi-catalog connections.

+You also can't sync Databricks's legacy catalogs, including the `samples` or `hive_metastore` catalogs.

 ## Schemas

 You can specify which schemas you want to sync and scan.
 Options are: